 Tomatoes are thirsty fruit.
 Give them a good guzzle of water when you first plant them and continue to water regularly.
 However, it’s worth treating them a bit mean in the early weeks by skipping a few days.
 This will stop their roots lazily lapping up the moisture within the immediate vicinity, encouraging them to go roaming to find more.
 The result will be stronger plants.

 Despite what every expert and fruit-feed manufacturer says, you don’t need to feed tomatoes in order to get a harvest.
 But if you want bigger, better yields it sure does help.
-You can buy food (usually called something with ‘tom’ in the title) or you can make your own.
-Nettles chopped up and left to soak in water works (although it’s a bit stinky) and so does watered down manure (equally stinky).
+You can buy food (usually called something with ‘tom’ in the title such as ‘Tomogrow’*) or you can make your own.
+Nettles chopped up and left to soak in water works (although it’s a bit stinky) as does watered down manure (equally stinky).
 Comfrey and seaweed mulches are also recommended.

-Although your tomatoes, and other indoor plants, will love the tropical steamy conditions created by your greenhouse, they will also benefit from a bit of air through an open window or door.
-Not only will this allow pollinating insects easier access than forcing their thoraxes through gaps in the construction, but it will also create a more stable growing environment and discourage nasty damp-related diseases from taking a grip.
+Although your tomatoes will love the tropical steamy conditions created by your greenhouse, they will also benefit from a bit of air to circulate through an open window or door.
+Not only will this allow pollinating insects easier access than by forcing their thoraxes through gaps in the construction, but it will also create a more stable growing environment and discourage nasty damp-related diseases from taking a grip.
 Furthermore, when temperatures reach scorching levels during the day, they usually plummet at night, and this exaggerated shift on the thermometer ain’t much fun for a plant.

 If you think tomato plants are so clever, what with their quick growing and showy, tempting bright red fruits, then why do they have such feeble stalks that collapse as soon the first tomato adds its weight to their structure?
 Eh?
 Give them a hand and keep them in a vertical position by gently tying to stakes or creating a framework of string for them to lean against.